 An attempt on Everest is a committing undertaking which requires a huge amount of dedication and determination.
-If you are serious about achieving the top and feel you have the right ingredients and experience, we invite you to apply for a position on our team in 2016, on what will be our twenty thrid Everest expedition.
+If you are serious about achieving the top and feel you have the right ingredients and experience, we invite you to apply for a position on our team in 2017, on what will be our twenty fourth Everest expedition.

 “Would simply say to other climbers if they want the best possible experience go with Adventure Consultants.
 I can honestly say I think about the whole Everest experience every day of my life and reminisce what an incredible trip it was and how lucky I was to share it with such wonderful people.
 As Guy says, keep doing it AC style.”